storvik/pythonremote/README.md

 - Prints autoremote requests to screen when received.
 - Registers with notification support.
 - Notifications must have title and text.
 URL and icon is optional.
+- Supports registering of multiple devices.

 What must be improved/fixed/added:
 - If autoremote request doesn't contain message a nasty error is printed.
-- Support adding of multiple devices.
 - Add sending message to device.
 - System for responding/reacting to a given message and adding/removing such actions.
 - Implement google API url shortener when registering a new device.